 Descend to the Lakes

-The best time to pull this off is later in the summer after the snow melts and any time through the first week of October.
-Keep in mind though, you want to go as light as possible.
-You are hiking a long distance with plenty of elevation gain.
-Leavenworth Shuttle and Taxi can provide shuttle service from Snow Lakes TH back to your car. www.leavenworthshuttle.com
+The best time to plan for this hike is later in the summer after the snow melts (July) and any time through the first week of October.
+Keep in mind that you will want to go as light as possible but always carry The 10 Essentials.
+You will be hiking a long distance with plenty of elevation gain.
+Leavenworth Shuttle and Taxi can provide shuttle service from the Snow Lakes trailhead back to your car.
+Leavenworth Shuttle and Taxi can provide shuttle service from Snow Lakes trailhead back to your car. www.leavenworthshuttle.com

-We suggest at least a three night stay to do the Crossing.
-The first day at the inn, get your ducks in a row: trail food, confirm shuttle, get your pack set with your ten necesities, look up many times from your deck to stare in awe at your impending destination.
+We suggest at least a three night stay to do the crossing.
+The first day at the inn, get your ducks in a row: trail food, confirm shuttle and get your pack set with your 10 Essentials.
 Feel the excitement build.

 Do the Crossing on the second full day.
-You will want to be on the trail at least by 7:00 for moderately fast hikers.
-I like to be up at Asgaard Pass at 12:00.
+You will want to be on the trail by no later than 7:00 a.m. (for moderately fast hikers).
+Pace yourself to be up to Asgaard Pass by 12:00 noon.
 This will give you plenty of daylight to make the descent, even in late September when the larches are turning.
+Absolutely stunning!!

-When done, hopefully you have at least another day at the inn and in the Valley to revel in your accomplishment!
+When done, hopefully you have at least another day at the inn and in the Valley to soak in your spa tub and revel in your accomplishment!